Close Menu

 While a genre mastered by the likes of Mario, Donkey Kong, Banjo-Kazooie, and Spyro the Dragon, countless other games came along utilizing this tried and true formula.
 Battle for Bikini Bottom could easily be seen as a cash-grab shovelware type of game taking advantage of an extremely popular IP like most children’s shows did making video games at the time.
 However, you would be mistaken.
 Battle for Bikini Bottom is, and remains, a well-crafted game with a difficulty level just high enough that it is not a breeze, but low enough that it is fun for gamers of any age or skill.

-Furthermore, the game not only takes the most classic elements of Spongebob’s early seasons and transplants them into the game.
-It builds upon them to create entirely new scenarios and aspects of the game that remain equally classic among Spongebob fans.
-Bungie jumping with Spongebob’s underwear and his fights against giant robot versions of his friends are chief among those aspects.
+Furthermore, the game not only takes the most classic elements of SpongeBob’s early seasons and transplants them into the game.
+It builds upon them to create entirely new scenarios and aspects of the game that remain equally classic among SpongeBob fans.
+Bungie jumping with SpongeBob’s underwear and his fights against giant robot versions of his friends are chief among those aspects.
 All of the game’s mechanics from its bubble-based move set to the special moves of each of the game’s playable characters hold up as smooth, creative mechanics.

 Visually, Battle for Bikini Bottom — Rehydrated looks exactly as advertised: rehydrated.
 The original game may live beautifully in the nostalgia-centers of fans’ minds, but in earnest, the original game looks pretty bad today.
-The remake breaths plush, colorful live into the diverse and vibrant environments of the game.
+The remake breathes plush, colorful live into the diverse and vibrant environments of the game.
 The character models look pretty swell in a perfect in-between of the cartoon and the recent 3D models from the upcoming 2020 Sponge on the Run movie.

 The cutscenes are also provided significantly more animation that the original game.
 Where in the original most cutscenes would see the characters make a pose or two with limited facial expressions, the remake has a noticeable wealth of emotion and animation as characters converse.
 Additionally, in terms of presentation, the music is as catchy as ever.
 I have been humming the Jellyfish Fields theme all day.
 The other sound effects are endearing and the visuals on Spongebob’s bubble-based moves look great with the rainbow effects.

 Where Battle for Bikini Bottom — Rehydrated falters is the same place most remakes falter.
 It doesn’t add a whole lot to the experience.
 Yes, there is a multiplayer mode, which will be reviewed separately.
 But beyond that and the graphic overhaul, the only noticeable update is the pause menu, which now sports a nice looking map of all the levels and their objectives when you click on each, rather than the list version of this in the original.
-Also, one of Spongebob’s idle animations now includes the “Mocking Spongebob” meme, which was a welcome, self-aware, tiny addition.
+Also, one of SpongeBob’s idle animations now includes the “Mocking SpongeBob” meme, which was a welcome, self-aware, tiny addition.

 However, even the map is confusing, because the levels appear all at once and even as a veteran player of the original game, I didn’t recognize all of the levels and couldn’t tell at first how they were arranged.
 Also, the whole pause menu feels difficult to navigate with so menu submenus and only one or two options in each.
 I wish the remake would have included at least something more, like a hard mode or an extra level.
 Or classic cheat codes to unlock as you collect things, like Big Head Mode or Ripped Pants Mode or something.